cimm/papercal/README.md

 ## Known Issues

-- All-day events also show on the day after the event, this is a bug.
 - Only the Synology Calendar CalDAV implementation is tested.
 File a bug if your CalDAV server does not work.
 - Only ASCII is supported.
 This limits the display of some characters.
 Full UTF-8 support would take up too much of the program storage space.